 While exceptions exist in post-conviction relief, individuals usually only have one chance.

 Arguments that cover possible errors made at trial or by the judge are usually expressed orally and in writing.
 These initial briefs are typically complex and lengthy.

 The Kushner Law Group Can Help

-Our attorneys have years of experience in handling these types of issues.
+Our criminal defense attorneys have years of experience handling these types of issues.
 If you feel that you may be a good candidate for filing this motion or if you have questions as to whether you may have a good chance of successfully filing a 440 motion, then email or call the Kushner Law Group at 718-838-9341.
 We will help you through the process.